suzysmores/RadiusServer/README.txt

 //////////How to Use This/////////////////
+1. Edit IP Range you want to allow in Node-Radius-Server.JS
-1. Run Node-Radius-Server.JS in one terminal
+2. Run Node-Radius-Server.JS in one terminal
-2. Run Node-Radius-Client.JS in another terminal
+3. Run Node-Radius-Client.JS in another terminal
-3.
+4. Emjoy your up and running RADIUS server!